 In addition to maintaining a healthy spine, regular exercise also boosts your mood, helps you sleep better at night, and helps ward off those dangerous health conditions we mentioned above, to only name a few of the benefits.

-Of course, before you implement a new exercise program, it’s important to consult your physician.
-As always, feel free to reach out to us with any spine-specific questions you may have.
+Before you implement a new exercise program, it’s important to consult your physician.